-Your Gas System will have been connected and commissioned by a registered Gas Safe Engineer engaged by your Park or Siting Agent.
-The inlet connection is the start point of the Leisure Lodge's gas system.
-It will be found at the rear of the Leisure Lodge.
+Your Gas System should have been connected and commissioned by a registered Gas Safe Engineer engaged by your Park or Siting Agent.

-In the general interest of your safety and others that may use this Leisure Lodge, you should have the gas installation and appliances properly commissioned and checked for safety by a competent gas supply connected to it.
+If this is not the case then in the general interests of your safety and others that may use this Leisure Lodge, you should have the gas installation and appliances properly commissioned and checked for safety by a competent Gas Safe registered engineer.
+This should be carried out after the Leisure Lodge has been sited but before a gas supply is connected.